alegrigoriev/vss2git/README.md

 If a specification is prefixed with an exclamation mark '`!`', it excludes matching filenames from this `<Formatting>` specification, but it can be matched by `<Formatting>` specifications that follow it.

+Optional `<NoReindent>` specifications contain a line match pattern (as a regular expression) to skip re-indenting.
+A pattern matches from the beginning of the line, including whitespaces.
+This specification is useful to skip reformatting of macro tables, for example MFC message maps.

+Note that a `<NoReindent>` pattern is compiled as a byte-encoded (UTF-8) string.
+Thus, if you want to apply a modifier (`+`, `*`, etc) to a single extended character (which can be encoded as multiple bytes), the character needs to be enclosed in parentheses, for example: `(Ж)+`.

 If `IndentStyle`, `RetabOnly`, `FixEOL`, `FixLastEOL`, and `TrimWhitespace` are all omitted or `false`, this `<Formatting>` specification explicitly blocks the matching files from any reformatting/processing.